Technigo/project-happy-thoughts/README.md

 # Happy Thoughts 💌

 The aim of the project was to build a twitter-like app and learn the life-cycle of a **React** component.
-We learn how the **useEffect** hook performs actions when the components mount, unmount or when state changes.
-We used **Happy Thoughts API** that shows previous happy messages, gives us the possibility to post messages and give a like to the existing messages.
+I learned how the **useEffect** hook performs actions when the components mount, unmount or when state changes.
+In this project I used Technigo's **Happy Thoughts API**, fetching previous happy messages, I also enabled users to post their own messages and give a likes to the existing messages.

-###Update:
+### Update:
-I have created my own **Happy Thoughts API** that I include in this project.
+I have created my own **Happy Thoughts API** that I included in this project.
 It is an Express API using MongoDB Atlas and deployed in Heroku.

-and and and the compent that collects and publishes happy thoughts.
-The projects is built using React useEffect hook, calling and fetching data from an API and putting the data into a state.

-This was an interesting project with many new features to learn in React.
-Although at first challenged with grapsing the flow of the fetching and posting data, I really enjoy working in react and looking forward to diving deeper.
-If I had more time I would liked to challenge myself to make a counter to keep track of the many different posts.
+This was a fun project with many new features to learn in React.
+I really enjoyed working in react and I am looking forward to diving deeper and learning more.
+If I would continue to build on this project I would liked to make a counter to keep track of the many different posts.

-## What I learned 💡

-- The project is built using 3 main components: App, Thought

 ## View it live